argonautproject/clinicalnotes/source/pages/guidance.md

 ### Clinical Notes

-Clinical Notes are a key component to communicate the current status of a patient.
+The term "clinical notes" is ambiguous and could refer to almost any information generated in a healthcare setting.
 Notes support transitions of care, care planning, quality reporting, billing and many other care activities.
+They are key component to communicate the current status of a patient.
 This implementation guide does not define new note types or set content requirements per note type.
-Instead, this implementation guide focuses on unlocking Clinical Notes captured in existing systems.
+Instead, this implementation guide focuses on the exchange of clinical notes between systems.

-Specifically, this implementation guide requires systems support the following 5 common clinical notes:
+Specifically, this implementation guide defines the exchange of the following 5 common types of clinical notes:

 * Consultation Note (11488-4)
 * Discharge Summary (18842-5)